LeeJenkins/node-file-manager-esm/README.md

 ## Standalone / CLI
 Requires Node >= v10.5

+We can run node-file-manager in terminal directly.
+The port add data root dir can be set by `-p` and `-d`, defaults to 5000 and current directory.

+Then, we can view http://localhost:5000/ in our browser.

+To make it available over the net, see below `Access it over the internet`.

 **Instant start**: no installation required (linux, osx, win)
 ```shell
 $ npx node-file-manager-esm --logging --open
 ```
-*Show log info the let you know whats going an and open the browser on the UI*
+*What it does: Show log (`--logging`) info the let you know whats going an and open the browser (`--open`) on the UI showing all files from the current folder*

 **Instant start**: configure basics - no installation required (linux, osx, win)
 ```shell